 The Southwest Companion Pass is one of the best deals in travel, letting one other person travel with you for nearly free (just pay taxes and fees) when you fly Southwest.

-One of the most common ways to qualify for this coveted pass is to earn 110,000 Southwest points in one calendar year.
+One of the most common ways to qualify for this coveted pass is to earn 125,000 Southwest points in one calendar year.
 Achieving this will give you a Companion Pass valid through December 31 of the following year.
-In other words, your Companion Pass is valid for up to 2 years, depending on when you earn it!
+In other words, your Companion Pass is valid for up to two years, depending on when you earn it.

-The Southwest Rapid Rewards® Premier Business Credit Card is currently offering a welcome bonus of 60,000 Southwest points after spending $3,000 on purchases within the first 3 months of account opening.
-You can bank on getting a value of ~1.5 cents each from Southwest points.
-So those points are worth ~$900 in Southwest airfare, not to mention you’ll also be more than halfway towards qualifying for the Companion Pass!
+The Southwest Rapid Rewards® Premier Business Credit Card is currently offering a welcome bonus of 60,000 Southwest points after spending $3,000 on purchases within the first three months of account opening.
+Southwest points value is usually around 1.5 cents each.
+So those points are worth ~$900 in Southwest airfare, not to mention you’ll also be more than halfway towards qualifying for the Companion Pass after meeting minimum spending.
+That makes this one of the best Southwest credit cards for earning the Companion Pass.

-When you apply for the Chase Southwest Small Business Card, you can earn a welcome bonus of 60,000 Southwest points after spending $3,000 on purchases within the first 3 months.
+When you apply for the Chase Southwest Small Business Card, you can earn a welcome bonus of 60,000 Southwest points after spending $3,000 on purchases within the first three months.
 If that spending requirement sounds difficult, check out this post for ideas of how to meet it!
+Welcome bonuses are the best way to earn Southwest points.

 As a cardmember, you’ll also be treated to the following perks: